 (2) It is important that the operator incorporate protections and cautions into its maintenance program/manual to minimize contamination and accidental damage to EWIS when performing maintenance, alteration, or repairs.
-In addition, the operator should have procedures in its maintenance program/manual that instructs its maintenance personnel "to clean the EWIS and surrounding area after completion of any maintenance, alterations, or repairs."
+In addition, the operator should have procedures in its maintenance program/manual that instruct its maintenance personnel "to clean the EWIS and surrounding area after completion of any maintenance, alterations, or repairs."
 It is especially important to include the same or a similarly worded statement on the job/task card.

-(3) The operator can develop its own instructions and procedures to carry out the EWIS tasks provided the operator developed ones produce an equivalent result to those approved by the FAA Oversight Office and the AMM or SWPM/ESPM allows the use of alternative or equivalent tools or materials.
-In this case, further approval by the FAA Oversight Office is not required but can be approved by the principal inspector (PI).
-If the operator proposes to change the instructions and procedures, the supporting technical justification/data must be submitted to and found acceptable by the PI.
+(3) The operator can develop its own instructions and procedures to carry out the EWIS tasks provided the operator-developed ones produce an equivalent result to those approved by the FAA Oversight Office and the AMM or SWPM/ESPM allows the use of alternative or equivalent tools or materials; in this case, further approval by the FAA Oversight Office is not required.
+If the operator proposes to change the instructions and procedures, the supporting technical justification/data must be submitted to and found acceptable by the principal inspector (PI).